Ligthert/albionwho/README.md

 1. Clone this repo to a suitable location
 1. Install the required Python 3 modules ('pip install -r requirements.txt')
 1. Create a database
+1. import _albionwho.mysql_ to create the tables needed.
 1. Modify _config.ini_ to your needs
 1. Prime the database by running _primer.py_
 1. Schedule periodical executing of scripts in _periodicals/_